idrabenia/SublimeLinter-contrib-solhint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

+## Contributing
+If you would like to contribute enhancements or fixes, please do the following:

+1. Fork the plugin repository.
+1. Hack on a separate topic branch created from the latest `master`.
+1. Commit and push the topic branch.
+1. Make a pull request.
+1. Be patient.  ;-)

+Please note that modifications should follow these coding guidelines:

+- Indent is 4 spaces.
+- Code should pass flake8 and pep257 linters.
+- Vertical whitespace helps readability, don’t be afraid to use it.

+Thank you for helping out!